bm295/Event-Sourcing/src/EventSourcingBankAccountWeb/event-sourcing-bank-account-plan.md

 4. Service loads event stream from `EventStore`.
 5. Aggregate rehydrates from prior events.
 6. Service dispatches command to aggregate.
-7. Aggregate emits a new domain event.
+7. Aggregate emits a new domain event, or the application service converts a domain rejection into `StateTransitionRejected`.
 8. Service records flow step: event emitted by aggregate.
 9. Service appends event to `EventStore`.
 10. UI updates the event row status to `Persisted`.